MicrosoftDocs/Viva/Viva/glint/setup/360-email-templates.md

 Thank you for participating as a subject in the 360 feedback program that starts on [date].
 This is a great opportunity for you to get a comprehensive and honest assessment of your strengths and areas for improvement from different perspectives, such as your manager, peers, direct reports, customers, and yourself.

-The survey will be conducted by Microsoft Viva Glint, a trusted third party that will ensure confidentiality and accuracy.
+The survey is conducted by Microsoft Viva Glint, a trusted third party to ensure confidentiality and accuracy.
 The survey is easy to take and helps you understand how others perceive you in the workplace and what you can do to grow and succeed.

 As a subject, you need to complete a self-assessment; it’s essential for you to receive a meaningful report.
-Please also encourage your feedback providers to complete the survey and then we’ll provide you with a ‘thank you’ email template to send to your feedback providers once they have submitted their survey.
+Please also encourage your feedback providers to complete the survey and then we provide you with a ‘thank you’ email template to send to your feedback providers, once they have submitted their survey.

 If you have any questions, please let us know.